 We’ll have a full day of adventurous hiking up Mount Changbai to see the very famous and magnificent Heaven Lake – this is the iconic volcanic lake seen in very many paintings from the DPRK with the leaders.
 We recommend bringing suitable hiking boots!

 Make our way back down the mountain.

-Jump on a shuttle bus and explore more beautiful scenery such as Changbai waterfall, lakes, hot springs, and the mystical dense forest that surrounds the valleys below the mountain!
+Jump on a shuttle bus and explore more beautiful scenery such as Changbai waterfall, lakes, hot springs (with optional hot spring-cooked boiled eggs!), and the mystical dense forest that surrounds the valleys below the mountain.

 Overnight at hotel.

 Up early for our five-hour drive to our final Borderlands stop: Tumen City

 Along the way, we’ll have a quick stop in Longjing city to sample some Korean delicacies such as raw beef, Chinese-Korean kimchi and other delicious Korean dishes!